 In March 2011, Japan began a nationwide ITS Spot Service.
 ITS Spots are roadside units that can transmit and receive messages.
-So far 1,600 Spot units have been installed across the country (Japan 2012).
+So far 1,670 Spot units have been installed across the country, and more than 50,000 OBUs have been sold (Suzuki 2013).
 These Spots can be used to inform drivers of road obstacles, weather events, or other hazardous conditions.
-Figure 11 depicts the Spot Service infrastructure unit (1) and invehicle unit (2).
+Figure 11 depicts the Spot Service infrastructure unit (1) and in-vehicle unit (2).